LLM4DV: Using Large Language Models for Hardware Test Stimuli Generation: Background and Related Work

+Effective test stimuli generation has been a major challenge especially if one wants to meet 100\% coverage~\cite{ACM:2022}.
+For a simple design, verification can be done with individual directed tests, in which test stimuli (inputs for the DUT) are manually generated.
+For more complex designs, a large number of stimuli is required for exercising as much of the design’s functionality as possible.
+Traditionally, \textbf{\textit{constrained-random testing (CRT)}} has been used to generate vast random but valid test stimuli and to attempt to ``hit'' the bins.
+However, CRT is inefficient to hit as many bins as human effort for hardware states with complicated conditions.

-In hardware design verification, assertion-based verification (ABV) is also widely adopted together with code coverage, functional coverage, and validation using generated test patterns \citep{Witharana2022ASO}.
-ABV uses assertions in HDL to detect violation of predefined properties. \citet{kande2023llmassisted} proposed a pipeline for automatically generating SystemVerilog assertions (SVA) with LLM to ensure hardware security.
+In hardware design verification, assertion-based verification (ABV) is also widely adopted.
+ABV inserts assertions into the DUT HDL source to detect violations of predefined design properties.
 However, ABV requires test patterns (i.e. input test stimuli) to activate given assertions and therefore reveal vulnerabilities.
-For simulation-based ABV approaches, traditional test generation using random or constrained-random tests cannot guarantee to activate assertions with complex conditions in a reasonable time.
-To speed up assertion coverage, \citet{BiasRandomTestGeneration} proposed bias random test generation, which considers the DUT as a black box and restricts test generation to only input/output signals. \citet{CombinatorialTesting} used combinatorial testing, which provides a set of combinations of user-selected values, to select test stimuli most suitable to cover corner cases. \citet{CompactAutomataTestGeneration} proposed a method that searches the compact assertion-based automata for failure and acceptance nodes before test generation.
-Simulation-based test generation has also been incorporated with formal method-based test generation. \citet{ConcolicTesting4HW} utilized concolic testing to activate assertions, which regards assertions as branches, searches through the branch statement tree with heuristics to efficiently obtain a path, and generates test stimuli to cover the obtained branch targets.
-These methods, however, are subjected to complexity explosion problems \citep{Witharana2022ASO} and fail to effectively make use of user's knowledge about the design.
-We overcome this issue by utilizing LLM's pre-trained knowledge to reason about the given coverage plan and guide the test stimuli generation.
+For simulation-based ABV approaches, traditional test generation that uses random or constrained-random tests cannot guarantee to activate assertions with complex conditions in a reasonable time, even with optimizations \cite{adaptive_testbenches:2008, gen_tlm:2008, airwolf:2009, activation_assertion:2020}, and can face the complexity explosion problems \cite{ACM:2022}.
+We present an alternative solution ito this issue by utilizing LLM’s pre-trained knowledge to reason about the given coverage plan and guide the test stimuli generation.
+Other advanced testing techniques, such as coverage-directed generation and mutating tests~\cite{fine2003coverage, guzey2007coverage, laeufer2018rfuzz}, have been studied to improve the performance of CRT.